satokaz/vscode-markdown-header-coloring/README.md

 By default, it will be colored according to the number of headers as shown in the screenshot above.

+Supported languages by default: `markdown`, `quarto` (Quarto .qmd).
+You can extend this via settings (see below).

 ## Requirements

 * This extension only applies to markdown-formatted documents, and is not guaranteed to work on other file formats.
+Quarto (`.qmd`) is supported by default.
 * No commands are provided.

 ## Extension Settings